BurntSushi/rebar/TUTORIAL.md

 The `-f/--filter` flag accepts a regex pattern just like the `-e/--engine` flag, but instead of being applied to the engine name, it's applied to the benchmark name.
-If we use both `-e/--engine` and `-f/--filter` like we do here, then the benchmark has to match both of them in order to run.
+If we use both `-e/--engine` and `-f/--filter` like we do above, then the benchmark has to match both of them in order to run.

 Notice here that I used `tee` to both write the measurement results to `stdout` _and_ capture them to a file.
 I did that because measurement results can be used as an input to other rebar sub-commands for inspection.
-Since measurement results can take a long time to record, it's very useful to be able to do it once and then inspect them many times.
+Since measurement results can take a long time to record, it's nice to both be able to see the progress and to capture them for inspection later.

 The next section will discuss how to inspect the results.
 Namely, the raw CSV data isn't particularly amenable for each analysis.
 You *can* look at it